“Change breaks the brittle.” — Jan Houtema

 I love this quote, though I’m not quite sure if “Jan Houtema” is a real person.
 It may be a Paul Graham pseudonym… But in any case, yes, change breaks brittle things and one of the challenges of automated browser testing is to mitigate that effect as much as possible while you design tests for an ever-changing application.
 This is especially true with end-to-end testing that’s being done in a web browser because you’re interacting with your application through its GUI and touching various layers.

 I talk more about the “maintenance tax” associated with automated testing in a previous post titled “Where Does End-to-End Testing Fit into a Comprehensive Testing Approach?”
 In this post I’m going to cover one way that maintenance tax can be reduced — through the use of durable, well-designed CSS selectors to target elements in our web application.

-I don't intent to simply explain CSS syntax here.
-I'm also going to focus on when and where each of these different CSS options make sense within your tests.
-Mozilla's Developer Network has thorough documentation on CSS selectors that I highly recommend bookmarking.
-For this post, I'm going to start off with a brief overview of what CSS selectors are in my own words.
+To help with this topic, I put together a CSS selector cheat sheet.
+However, I don’t intend to simply explain CSS syntax here.
+I’m also going to focus on when and where each of these different CSS options make sense within your tests.
+Mozilla’s Developer Network has thorough documentation on CSS selectors that I highly recommend bookmarking.
+I’m going to start off with a brief overview of what CSS selectors are in my own words.